-- "printer_name" is the name that was entered when executing the installation shell script. - \Box You can use wild cards ( or ?) for the file name. - The message "print session full" appears when the maximum number of print requests has been reached (max.
-5 sessions/ 10sessions (Job Spool setting availablef)).
+- "printer\name" is the name that was entered when executing the installation shell script. - $\Box$ You can use wild cards ( \ or ? ) for the file name. - □ The message "print session full" appears when the maximum number of print requests has been reached (Max.
+5 sessions/ 10 sessions (Job Spool setting available)).
 You should try to print again when the number of requests is less than five.
-You can check the number of print requests using telnet.
-For more information about using telnet, see the Printer Reference.
+You can check the number of print requests using % telnet.
+For more information about using % telnet, see Administrator Reference.